Story

 Summary

-A bright young lieutenant with fine career prospects, Rosara Thawn is a skilled systems and logistics officer.
+Lieutenant Rosara Thawn is the Chief Engineer of the USS Endeavour.
+After serving for years as an operations officer, she has stepped up to the new challenge of heading up the engineering department, testing both her technical expertise and her leadership skills.
 While she has a reputation for precision and efficiency as an officer, colleagues have also remarked on her being inflexible when it comes to Starfleet protocol and her own decision-making, which has not made her easily-liked on a personal basis.
-She has received multiple commendations for ingenuity and exceptional competence under pressure over the past few years, suggesting she has begun to grow into her potential.
+She has received multiple commendations for ingenuity and exceptional competence under pressure over the past few years, capabilities which look to hold her in good stead in this recent career move.

 Appearance